 The flavors of the salad work really well together.
 I added sesame oil to the dressing for this salad to add a little extra Asian flair.
 I used orange bell peppers in the salad, but red or yellow would work just as well.
-Red onion could also be used in place of the green onions, if desired.
+Red onion could also be used in place of the green onions if desired.

 I have used both canned and fresh mandarin oranges in this recipe.
 In the post above, I used canned ones.
 Technically, they aren’t Paleo because of the sugar on them, but I drain and rinse them and figure that’s pretty close to Paleo.
 If you aren’t comfortable with that, just use fresh mandarin oranges or Halo oranges.

-Do you find that you eat a lot of salads when eating Paleo and clean eating?
+Do you find that you eat a lot of salads when eating Paleo and Clean Eating?
 I always feel like I’m losing weight when I eat salads like this.
 Maybe it’s just my imagination, but I figure it meets all the criteria for a weight loss salad since it is high in protein and low in carbs, other than the dressing.

-You may also like these recipes:
+If you like this Paleo Chinese Chicken Salad, you may also like these recipes:

 - 2 Large Chicken Breasts